awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 + AWS CodeStar connections \(if your source code is in a repository managed by AWS CodeStar connections, such as Bitbucket\)
 + AWS Identity and Access Management \(IAM\)

- If your source code is in a GitHub respository, you must have an OAuth token to connect to it\.
+ If your source code is in a GitHub repository, you must have an OAuth token to connect to it\.
 Associated GitHub repositories are not managed by AWS CodeStar connections\.
 For more information, see [Git automation with OAuth tokens](https://help.github.com/en/github/extending-github/git-automation-with-oauth-tokens#step-1-get-an-oauth-token) on the GitHub website\.

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended\.